-There are a number of pre-installation checks that need to be carried before starting with the installation procedure.
+There are several pre-installation checks that need to be carried out before starting with the installation procedure.

 One of the first things while installing a vertical in-place inclinometer is to check for any damage or destruction to the cable/connector of the sensors.

-Each Encardio Rite sensor is marked with a serial number and has two cables attached to them.
+Each Encardio Rite sensor is marked with a serial number and has two cables attached to it.
 Check that everything is in place.

-NOTE: Keep in mind that the bottom wheel assembly is regarded as the reference point when analysing the data.
+NOTE: Keep in mind that the bottom wheel assembly is regarded as the reference point when analyzing the data.

-One end of the cable coming from the topmost sensor is connected in the junction box at the top of the borehole whereas the other end is coupling with cable connector from the lower sensor.
+One end of the cable coming from the topmost sensor is connected to the junction box at the top of the borehole whereas the other end is coupled with a cable connector from the lower sensor.

-The next step in the installation preparation is to find the A+ side or the top wheel of the sensors, and ensure that they are all towards the direction of movement.
+The next step in the installation preparation is to find the A+ side or the top wheel of the sensors and ensure that they are all in the direction of movement.

 NOTE: The last point is very important as the wheels in the wrong directions can lead to misinterpreted output data which can have serious consequences.

-NOTE: The needed fasteners are supplied with the product mounted on the assemblies except the ones used for fixing the IPI sensors to the gage tubing.
+NOTE: The needed fasteners are supplied with the product mounted on the assemblies except the ones used for fixing the IPI sensors to the gauge tubing.
 They are packed separately.

 Vertical In-place Inclinometer Installation Procedure